skeller01/python_automation_tutorial/README.md

 * "echo ‘env' > .gitignore"
 * Restart the virtual environment
 * "pip freeze > requirements.txt"
-* Use git add and commit to station the changes
+* NOW git init -  git add -  and git commit to station the changes

+You now have a notebook that has git controls and virtual environment

 ## Setting up virtual environment with ipython notebook